TinyWhaleCloud/ld50-trashytowers/README.md

 A chaotic mode in which you and a friend try to put trash in the same can simultaneously.
 Whoever has dropped the last piece before the heap spills looses.

+**Hot tip**: If you see something moving after the other player has set it down, you can slow down your own trash falling.
+If you don't their trash might land after yours does, and you lose the game.
+Imagine this being a bit like when someone has put in something compressed that extends over time; if you happen to have thrown something in the trash before it's done extending, it will look like the spilling was your fault.

 ### Hotseat

 Take turns with a friend putting trash in the same can.